tiny-dancer/notes/runiac_origin_story.md.1.md

 TL/DR

 - We thought we were awesome and codified everything and ran it through jenkins with pipeline as code.
-- We were not awesome, making changes took forever as we had to use the pipeline to test each change.
+- We were not awesome, making changes and improving things took forever as we had to use the pipeline to test each change.

 ## How it began (we're on the right path)